ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/week8/index.md

 As a group, discuss and **write in notes**:

+- What were the names of the test functions within `HandlerTests.java`?
-- What were two things you thought were annoying about using vim?
+- What were two things you thought were annoying about using `vim`?
 Be specific.
-- What were two things you thought were cool about using vim?
+- What were two things you thought were cool about using `vim`?
 Be specific.

 ### git branches